 - Bring plenty of water and food for your Lula Lake Land Trust trip.
 There are picnic benches where you can eat at various spots to enjoy your meal.
 We stopped at the picnic benches near Lula Lake.
 It is a good stopping point before you resume your hiking journey to Lula Falls.

 - Lula Lake Land Trust has limited facilities.
 There are pit stops for restrooms, and we saw a porta-potty at the bridge near Lula Lake.
 There is no visitor center.
-But at the entrance, they have a small area where you can get free trail maps and purchase some merchandise – t-shirts, stickers, hats, and a few other items.
+But at the entrance, they have a small area where you can get free trail maps and purchase merchandise – t-shirts, stickers, hats, and other items.

 Hiking at Lula Lake Land Trust

-Multiple Hiking Trails to Choose From
+Multiple Hiking Trails

 - Bluff Trail (1.6 miles)